fpapoila/miniclip-games/readme.txt

 This plugin is great for those who want to get some free interactive content onto their website.
 Games are a fun way to encourage your site visitors to stick around, and visit again and Miniclip has one of the best games libraries online.

 Currently you can embed games in your blog posts using a shortcode, and we have a lot of ideas for future additions.
-Please feel free to [http://twitter.com/miniclip/](ping us on Twitter) if you have any feedback or suggestions.
+Please feel free to [ping us on Twitter](http://twitter.com/miniclip/) if you have any feedback or suggestions.

 Use of the Miniclip Games plugin is subject to agreeing to the Miniclip webmaster [terms and conditions](http://www.miniclip.com/games/page/en/terms-and-conditions/#webmaster-terms).